pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 ### Supportability

 - Must Have
-  - Anyone should be able to install it
+  - Anyone should be able to install the typing tool
   - Functions and classes should be commented
     - description of all parameters
     - description of the purpose of the function/class